Davidtozz/birdie/README.md

-# Birdie - Chirping via text

-Simple texting Flutter application.
+# Birdie - A Simple yet complex texting application.

-## Getting Started

-The point of this application is to learn backend development with NodeJS and MySQL database.
-In addition, an AWS instance might be used.
+This is my first Flutter application which can be considered as such.
+Many of the required features of a texting app such as Telegram or Whatsapp are still missing and hopefully will be implemented, in my own way, in the near future.